 tecton plan.
 Once committed, the feature's attributes can be viewed via the Web UI

 The Tecton Web UI is a read-only view of the current state of a Tecton cluster.
 It allows you to view all features and understand their materialization state (eg, freshness and frequency of updates).

 The Web UI allows you to browse and inspect all objects in the Feature Store.
 This can facilitate the discovery and reuse of all feature components (eg, data sources, transformations, features, services), as well as help to convey feature organization and naming conventions.

 The Web UI also allows you to review features' materialization schedule and the freshness of online served data.
 For example, you can can inspect the health of materialization jobs, backfill progress, and the total backfilled timeframe.
 If a job has failed, you can also review the associated Spark logs for debugging.

-Finally, the Web UI also allows for operational monitoring, such as real-time information about data ingestion (for streaming packages) and real-time statistics about the serving endpoints, such as query volumes and latency distributions.
+Finally, the Web UI also allows for operational monitoring, such as real-time information about data ingestion (for streaming features) and real-time statistics about the serving endpoints, such as query volumes and latency distributions.

-The Tecton Python SDK allows you to interact with Tecton objects from a Databricks or EMR notebook.
+The Tecton SDK allows you to interact with Tecton objects from a Databricks or EMR notebook.
 With the SDK, you can access all objects currently registered with Tecton.
-The SDK cannot be used for creating new Tecton Primitives.
-All command can be found in the SDK Reference Documentation.
+The SDK cannot be used for creating new Tecton Objects.
+All commands can be found in the SDK Reference Documentation.

 Using the SDK, you can read feature data from the online and offline stores.

 Reading from the online store